JustinNusca/ml-blogs/polymorphic-components/readme.md

    }
    ```

    I hate to be the bearer of bad news, but this is probably not an ideal solution.
-I used a NextJS example, and even their own docs [warn against this approach](https://nextjs.org/docs/app/api-reference/functions/use-router), unless you have specific cause to do so.
+I used a NextJS-based example, and even their own docs [warn against this approach](https://nextjs.org/docs/app/api-reference/functions/use-router), unless you have specific cause to do so.

    Why might this be?
 For one thing, this breaks a number of the convenient behaviors that native anchor tags provide by default.
 For example, this approach breaks the ability for the user to open the link in a new tab, either for later reference or multitasking.
 This feature would have worked by default if we were rendering an `<a>` tag.